 Genesis 3, The Fall, and Adam and Eve's sin

-The egalitarians assert that the reason sin entered the world was not because Adam represented mankind, but because his sin was purposeful and worse than Eve's, while hers was accidental and out of ignorance and from being deceived.
-In other words, Adam knew better, but Eve was sincere and in her ignorance was deceived.
-So, the egalitarians say sin entered through Adam and not Eve because of the difference of their intentions, not because of Adam's authoritative representation.
+The egalitarians assert that the reason sin entered the world was not because Adam represented mankind but that his sin was purposeful and worse than Eve's--while hers was accidental and out of ignorance and from being deceived.
+In other words, Adam knew better; but Eve was sincere and in her ignorance was deceived.
+So, the egalitarians say sin entered through Adam and not Eve because of the difference of their intentions and not because of Adam's authoritative representation.

 We see a lot of information in the preceding 13 verses.
 Let's summarize the section in a series of short observations.

 - The serpent went to the woman and not Adam, 3:1.